Transportation Security Administration

 A. Passengers are not limited in the amount or volume of these items carried in their carry-on baggage; however, if the medically necessary items are liquids, gels, and aerosols (LGAs) that exceed 3 ounces or are not contained in a single, one-quart, resealable, plastic bag (the 3-1-1 rule), they must be declared to a Transportation Security Officer (TSO) at the checkpoint for further inspection.

 Q. I have a metal implant.
-I always alarm when I go through the walk through but down want to be subject to radiation with the AIT.
+I always alarm when I go through the walk through but don't want to be subject to radiation with the AIT.
 What screening method should I choose?

 Many passengers with metal implants that regularly alarm a walk-through metal detector prefer to be screened by Advanced Imaging Technology (AIT).
 Passengers can be screened using AIT only if they can stand still with their arms above their heads for 5-7 seconds without the support of a person or device.
 An eligible passenger can request to be screened by AIT if it is available or can request to be screened using a patdown; however, passengers cannot request to be screened by the walk-through metal detector in lieu of AIT or a thorough patdown.